raycast/script-commands/README.md

 ![Demo](https://github.com/raycast/script-commands/blob/master/screenshots/demo.gif?raw=true)

-This repository contains sample commands and documentation to write your own ones.
+This repository contains sample commands, community commands, and documentation to write your own ones.

 ## Awesome Script Commands

-You can find a lot of useful script commands built by the community [here](https://github.com/raycast/script-commands/tree/master/commands).
+You can find a lot of [useful script commands built by our community](https://github.com/raycast/script-commands/tree/master/commands) here.

 Want to contribute?
 What a brilliant idea, please see this [contribution guide](https://github.com/raycast/script-commands/blob/master/CONTRIBUTING.md), it will help you with getting started.